Quadratic coefficients of Goulden-Rattan character polynomials: Introduction

 These polynomials are called \emph{the Goulden--Rattan polynomials}.
 They formulated the following conjecture: \begin{conjecture} The coefficients of the Goulden--Rattan polynomials are non-negative numbers with small denominators. \end{conjecture} The first few Goulden--Rattan polynomials are as follows \cite{GR05}:

 Linear coefficients of the Goulden--Rattan polynomials are non-negative, because they are equal to certain scaled coefficients of the Kerov polynomial:

 In this paper we will prove that the coefficient of $C_2^2$ is non-negative.
-We hope that edge sliding will also be a useful tool in proving non-negativity of the square coefficients $[ C_i C_j ] L_k$.
+We hope that edge sliding we will define in this article will also be a useful tool in proving non-negativity of the square coefficients $[ C_i C_j ] L_k$.
 The next step towards the proof of Goulden--Rattan conjecture would be to understand the cubic coefficients $ [ C_i C_j C_u ] L_k$; we hope that our methods will still be applicable there, nevertheless, there seem to be some difficulties related to the inclusion-exclusion principle.